Gjemnes Municipality: Coat of arms

 The coat of arms was granted on 4 November 1983.
-The arms show the head of a Red Deer on a green background.
-The green symbolizes the agricultural history of the community.
-The deer antlers have twelve points on it representing the twelve districts of Gjemnes.
+The official blazon is "Vert, a deer head cabossed Or" (I grønt et gull hjortehode, sett forfra).
+This means the arms have a green field (background) and the charge is the head and antlers of a red deer.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The green color in the field symbolizes the importance of the agricultural history of the community.
+The deer head was chosen since these deer are quite common in the municipality.
+The deer antlers have twelve points on them, representing the twelve districts of Gjemnes.
+The arms were designed by Jarle Skuseth who based it off an original idea by Birger A. Eikrem.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Gjemnes.
+The Church of Norway has two parishes (sokn) within Gjemnes Municipality.
 It is part of the Indre Nordmøre prosti (deanery) in the Diocese of Møre.

 Geography

 The municipality lies along the Kvernesfjorden, Batnfjorden, Freifjorden, and Tingvollfjorden.
-The mountain Reinsfjellet (highest in the municipality) lies near Torvikbukt.
+The mountain Reinsfjellet lies near Torvikbukt.
+The highest point in the municipality is the 1026.49 m tall mountain Snøtinden on the border with Hustadvika Municipality.
 The municipality also includes the island of Bergsøya which is located at the junction of the fjords near the village of Gjemnes.

-Gjemnes is surrounded by Kristiansund Municipality and Averøy Municipality to the north; Eide, Fræna, and Molde municipalities to the west; Nesset Municipality to the south; and Tingvoll Municipality to the east.
+Gjemnes is surrounded by Kristiansund Municipality and Averøy Municipality to the north, Hustadvika Municipality to the northwest, Molde Municipality to the south, and Tingvoll Municipality to the east.

 Government

-All municipalities in Norway, including Gjemnes, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Møre og Romsdal District Court and the Frostating Court of Appeal.
+Gjemnes Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Gjemnes is made up of 17 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Gjemnes Municipality is made up of 17 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.

-Mayor
+Mayors

-The mayors of Gjemnes (incomplete list):
+The mayor (ordfører) of Gjemnes Municipality is the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who have held this position: